 Flagstar Bank has a professional loan program that provides specialized mortgages to advanced degree holders across several fields, including doctors, dentists, and lawyers.

 You can qualify for a Flagstar Bank Professional Loan if you’re in the first 10 years of your career.
-To be eligible, you need to have a signed employment contract that begins within 60 days of closing on your home.
+There is no PMI, and they offer only adjustable-rate loans.

-The loan has competitive rates, generous financing for mortgages up to $1.5 million, and no PMI requirement.
+The loan has competitive rates, various down payment options, and no PMI requirement.

-The program is open to medical residents as well, as long as your residency begins within 90 days of the closing date.
+The program is also open to medical residents as long as your residency begins within 90 days of the closing date.

-Northwest Bank has a Physician’s Loan Program for a variety of residents and practicing physicians.
+Northwest Bank has a Physician’s Loan Program for various residents and practicing physicians.

-The bank offers loans of up to $1.5 million, with down payments as low as 0%, depending on the loan amount.
+The bank offers fixed and adjustable-rate loans, with down payments as low as 0%, depending on the loan amount.
 Northwest doesn’t require PMI.
 You can use the program to purchase or refinance a home.

 UMB is a financial powerhouse with nearly nationwide availability.
 Its professional loans offer tailored mortgages to dentists, pharmacists, doctors, dentists, and optometrists.
 UMB will accept a signed contract for a job beginning within 60 days of your closing date.